MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-KT-Module11.md

 pt(xx, df = yy, lower.tail=TRUE)
 ```

-* Calculation of the confidence interval for a difference in sample means
+* Calculation of the confidence interval for a mean difference

 $$\bar{x}_d\pm t^*\times SE(\bar{x}_d)$$

 * R code to find the multiplier for the confidence interval using theory-based methods.

-   - qt will give you the multiplier using the t-distribution with smallest $n-1$ df (enter for yy)
+   - qt will give you the multiplier using the t-distribution with $n-1$ df (enter for yy)

    - Enter the percentile for the given confidence level